Bundepunemmanuel/Kairo/README.md

-# Kairo — Customer Acquisition Platform for Solo Founders.
+# Kairo — Customer Acquisition Platform for Solo Founders

 Kairo automatically finds people on Reddit who are ready to buy products like yours.
 Paste your URL → Kairo reads your product → finds live Reddit posts with buying intent → scores them → drafts your reply → shows a decay timer